appu1232/Discord-Selfbot/README.md

 Example: ``>add kaguya present http://i.imgur.com/7Px7EZx.png`` then you can add another to the ``.kaguya`` command: ``>add kaguya yes http://i.imgur.com/y0yAp1j.png``.

+Invoke a specific response with ``.<command> <response_name>`` or get a random response for that command with ``.<command>``

+Ex: ``.kaguya present`` would give you that specific link but ``.kaguya`` would give you one of the two you added to the kaguya command.

-Invoke a specific response with ``.<command> <response_name>`` or get a random response for that command with ``.<command>`` Change the customcmd default embed color with ``>customcmds color <hex_value>`` or set it to have no color with just ``>customcmds color``
+Change the customcmd default embed color with ``>customcmds color <hex_value>`` or set it to have no color with just ``>customcmds color``
 If for some reason, Discord isn't embedding images/gifs correctly (might just be Discord server issues sometimes), you can toggle auto-embedding with ``>customcmds embed``